Learning Stochastic Closures Using Ensemble Kalman Inversion: Numerical Results

 \subsection{Lorenz 96 System}

 We generate data from the slow variable $\{x_k\}_{k=1}^K$ in \eqref{eq:l96}, and use it to fit a parameterized function $\psi(\cdot)$ and parameter $\sigma$ appearing in \eqref{eq:l96c}.
-In the experiments presented below, we take $K=36.$ The form of the data in this case is finite-time averaged approximations of $\{\cG_1(x),\cG_2(x)\}$, i.e., observations of the first and second moments of the state vector $x=\{x_k\}_{k=1}^n$, for some $n\le K.$ The model discrepancy term $\psi(X_k)$ in \eqref{eq:l96c} is parameterized by the mean of a GP with mean values at $7$ fixed nodes, and constant observation error and hyper-parameters.
-Thus, we are fitting $10$ parameters for the ODE and $11$ for the SDE, using a data vector $y$ of dimension $44$ (when only observing the first $8$ slow variables) or of dimension $702$ (when observing all $36$ slow variables).
-Our numerical results illustrate several interesting properties of stochastic closures for the Lorenz 96 multiscale system: \begin{enumerate}[a)] \item we show that for the relatively large time scale separation of $c=10$ it is possible to fit both an accurate ODE ($\sigma=0$) and SDE ($\sigma>0$), in the sense that both ODE and SDE fitted models \eqref{eq:l96} accurately reproduce the invariant measure of the full system \eqref{eq:l96}, using only $n=8;$ \item we show that with weaker scale separation of $c=3$, using $n=8$ leads to an ODE fit which is very poor, as measured by reproduction of the invariant measure, whereas the SDE fit, whilst not as good as for $c=10$, is passable; \item we show that by increasing $n$ to equal $K=36$, the ODE fit does not improve, but for the SDE it becomes excellent. \end{enumerate}
+In the experiments presented below, we take $K=36.$ The form of the data in case (a) is finite-time averaged approximations of $\{\cG_1(x),\cG_2(x)\}$, i.e., observations of the first and second moments of the state vector $x=\{x_k\}_{k=1}^n$.
+The model discrepancy term $\psi(X_k)$ in \eqref{eq:l96c} is parameterized by the mean of a GP with mean values at $7$ fixed nodes, and constant observation error and hyper-parameters.
+Thus, we are fitting $10$ parameters for the ODE and $11$ for the SDE, using a data vector $y$ of dimension $44$ (when only observing the first $8$ slow variables).
+The form of the data in case (b) is finite-time averaged approximations of moments up to fourth-order (only evaluating for each single slow variable and thus providing 144 data points) and 11 points on the averaged autocorrelation, leading to a data vector $y$ of dimension $155$.
+The model discrepancy term $\psi(X_k)$ in \eqref{eq:l96c} is parameterized by the mean of a GP with mean values at $11$ fixed nodes, and constant observation error and hyper-parameters.
+It should be noted that we also learn $h^2c/J$ in case (b).
+Thus, we are fitting $15$ parameters for the ODE and $16$ for the SDE.
+The ensemble size is chosen as 300 for case (b).
+Our numerical results illustrate several interesting properties of stochastic closures for the Lorenz 96 multiscale system: \begin{enumerate}[(a)] \item we show that for the relatively large time scale separation of $c=10$ it is possible to fit both an accurate ODE ($\sigma=0$) and SDE ($\sigma>0$), in the sense that both ODE and SDE fitted models \eqref{eq:l96} accurately reproduce the invariant measure of the full system \eqref{eq:l96}, using only $n=8;$ \item we show that with weaker scale separation of c = 3, the ODE fit is very poor, but for the SDE it becomes excellent. \end{enumerate}